gfx/clion.js/README.md

 * Virtual Machine
 * Object Space

-INSTALL
+BUILD
 ==================================================

-For testing, you can install all the deps in `node_modules/` by:

-    npm install
+For developing, you need to install several node modules and google closure-compiler.

+    rake intit

-And then type the following command:
+And then type the following command, so that `dist/clion.js` are created:

-    mocha
+    rake

+For testing,  you can test it by rake:

+    rake test # or rake vtest for more information

 SEE ALSO
 ==================================================